rundeck/rundeck/docs/en/07-examples/07-chapter1.md

 automated build.

-A simple CGI script that requests the information from Hudson and then generates a JSON document is sufficient to accomplish this.
+A simple CGI script that requests the information from Hudson and then generates a [JSON] document is sufficient to accomplish this.
 The CGI script can use query paramaters to specify the Hudson server, hudson job and artifact path.
 Job writers can then specify the paramaterized URL to the CGI script to obtain the artifacts list as an options model and present the results as a menu to Job users.

-The code listing below shows the the CGI script essentially does a call to the <code>cUrl</code> command to retreive the XML document containing the artifacts information and then parses it using
+The code listing below shows the the CGI script essentially does a call to the <code>cURL</code> command to retreive the XML document containing the artifacts information and then parses it using
 <code>xmlstarlet</code>.